The back story

 rankings (from 5th)

-Following the award-winning ‘Changing Futures’ Campaign, Rooster Punk was asked to evolve the story into one that further wove together KPMG’s consulting propositions and created a simple, overarching human narrative.
+Following the award-winning ‘Changing Futures’ Campaign, Rooster Punk was asked to evolve the story into one that further wove together KPMG’s consulting propositions and created a simple, overarching humanized narrative.

 We set out to:

 - Raise KPMG’s standing versus the other 5 technology consultancies

 - Prove an integrated cross-practice proposition was achievable and persuasive

 - Support tenders and key accounts with targeted ABM

 - Deliver a pipeline of over £50m

 We conducted market testing with senior contacts from FTSE 250 to understand performance of our previous campaign and areas for improvement.